ThomasMertes/seed7/src/read_me.txt

   cl and nmake can be executed from a console window.
 Therefore the directory ..Visual Studio../VC/bin (fill in the actual absolute path of your MSVC installation) must be added to the PATH variable.
-Afterwards you can start a new console and use the command

-    vcvars32

-  to set up the environment for cl.
-In order to use cl in a new console the command vcvars32 is always necessary.
-After the setup you can go to the 'seed7\src' directory and type:
+The build process of Seed7 uses the scripts seed7/bin/call_cl.bat and seed7/bin/call_lib.bat to call C compiler and LIB utility program.
+This scripts contain calls to vcvars32.
+If your PATH variable does not contain a path to vcvars32 you can use an absolute path in the scripts.
+If you want to use the 64-bit compiler you must replace the calls of vcvars32 with calls of vcvars64.
+After checking and possibly changing the scripts you can go to the 'seed7\src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend